garg-shubhika/OAI_Telco_DevOps/set-up/Jenkins.md

 1. The Dockerfile is located at: [Files/Dockerfile](../Files/Dockerfile)
+2. Build the docker image

+   `docker build  --no-cache -t jenkinsdockerfile .`

-2. We run the Jenkins using below command:
+3. We run the Jenkins using below command:

    `docker run --name jenkins-new1 -d \
     -p 8070:8080 \